 The Stinger’s standard rear seats fold to accommodate long and bulky cargo.
 The Q50 Pure doesn’t offer folding rear seats, only a ski pass-through.

-To make loading and unloading groceries and cargo easier when your hands are full, just waiting momentarily behind the back bumper can open the Stinger GT2’s power trunk, leaving your hands completely free.
+To make loading and unloading groceries and cargo easier when your hands are full, the Stinger GT2’s power trunk can be opened just by waiting momentarily behind the back bumper, leaving your hands completely free.
 The Stinger’s power trunk can also be opened or closed by pressing a button.
 The Q50 doesn’t offer a power or hands-free opening trunk.

 The Stinger has a maintenance free battery for long life without checking the battery’s water level.
 The Q50 doesn’t have a maintenance free battery, so the water level in the battery’s cells must be checked often to prevent damage.